yungyuc/nsdhw_25au/project/Linkenreefefedas/README.rst

 2. **Performance and memory overhead**
  Data exchange often requires redundant copies that waste memory and slow performance.
 3. **Lack of composite type support**
- Storing multiple values per grid point often needs AoS/SoA layouts, but most C++ array libraries lack built-in support or NumPy interoperability.
+ Storing multiple values per grid point often needs AoS/SoA layouts, but most C++ array libraries (e.g., Eigen, xtensor) lack built-in AoS/SoA abstractions and provide limited NumPy interoperability, especially for composite struct types.
 4. **Hard-to-use indexing & copy-policy ambiguity**
  In C++ one often writes manual stride math like `i*stride0 + j*stride1` for indexing, and it is not always clear when arrays share memory or are copied.